froschgrosch/Quake3e_render/README.md

     - Sets the r_renderScale mode that quake3e should use.
     - [Here is the section in the Quake3e docs](https://github.com/ec-/Quake3e/blob/master/docs/quake3e.htm#L218)
 -  `"shutdownTimeout" : 30`
-    - Specifies the shutdown timeout for exit options 2 and 3.
+    - Specifies the shutdown timeout.
 This is how much time you will have from when you are notified that your computer is about to shut down until it actually does it.